intermine/intermine-registry/README.md

 ### Configure the API Docs ###

 The API-DOCS are generated based on the `swagger.json` file in the repository.
 In order for the API-DOCS to work correctly, on this file you have to specify the "HOST" and the "SCHEME" of the app (http or https).

+## Detailed Documentation ##

+For more in-deep information about the code, and detailed guidelines on the project, please, visit the following [link](https://docs.google.com/document/d/1ODWOBPA0XePfXmpKN75GQoBPjvFH9Rnp5yIooD1szXw/edit?usp=sharing).